-Students attend daily Mass at 8:00 a.m.
+Students attend daily Mass at 8:00 am.
 Parents are welcome to join the student body in worship whenever possible.

-Students in grades 7 and 8 may be readers at Mass.
-Students in grades 3 through 6 may lead the offertory petitions and present the gifts.
+Students in grades 7 and 8 may be readers at Mass; grades 3 through 6 may lead the offertory petitions and present the gifts.
 Students in grades 5 through 8 may lead the singing.
-Students in grades 5-8 may audition for the Youth Choir.
-They will attend practices and sing at weekday and weekend Masses as scheduled.
+Grades 5-8 may audition for the Youth Choir; they will attend practices and sing at weekday and weekend Masses as scheduled.